LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/accessrules.rst

 Regardless of training, Bachelors/Master’s and other undergraduate students, as well as undergraduate trainees, can access the Lab only when accompanied by the researcher carrying out the experiment.
  * Max number of researchers/students that can enter the lab at the same time???

-Annual authorisation to access the MRI Lab Magnet Room
+Annual authorisation to access the MRI Room
 -------------
-If the researcher needs special access to not only the MRI Lab but also to take volunteers into the magnet room, the following is also required:
+If the researcher needs special access to not only the MRI Lab but also to take volunteers into the MRI Room, the following is also required:
- * certificate of fitness to work in the Magnet Room, issued by the appointed physician for health at work; this authorisation is entered into `CLARA <https://apps.cimec.unitn.it/cis/projects.php>`_ by the ER (valid for one year).
+ * certificate of fitness to work in the MRI Room, issued by the appointed physician for health at work; this authorisation is entered into `CLARA <https://apps.cimec.unitn.it/cis/projects.php>`_ by the ER (valid for one year).

-For annual renewal of authorisation to access the Magnet Room, the researcher must:
+For annual renewal of authorisation to access the MRI Room, the researcher must:
- * renew the certificate of fitness to work in the Magnet Room, again issued by the appointed physician for health at work; again entered into `CLARA <https://apps.cimec.unitn.it/cis/projects.php>`_ by the ER (valid for one year).
+ * renew the certificate of fitness to work in the MRI Room, again issued by the appointed physician for health at work; again entered into `CLARA <https://apps.cimec.unitn.it/cis/projects.php>`_ by the ER (valid for one year).